 - Slow-seasoned timber negates the need for chemical, stains or artificial preservatives.

 - Recycled plastic upper and lower hanging/fixing plates

 - Large inspection door with bolt

 - Fitted with camera clip

-The Tawny Owl box should be sited high on a mature tree between 3.5 and 5 metres with clear flight path to the entrance.
-When the fledglings emerge they use nearby branches to access higher areas of the tree canopy.
+The Tawny Owl box should be sited high on a mature tree between 3.5 and 5 metres with a clear flight path to the entrance.
+When the fledgelings emerge, they use nearby branches to access higher areas of the tree canopy.
 Hence mounting the tawny owl box on an isolated pole is unsuitable.

 Monitoring and inspection

-Tawny owls are early breeding birds and some individuals may lay eggs as early as January.
-The box may be inspected in May but care should be taken opening the inspection hatch as tawny owls can be aggressive if young are present or nearby.
+Tawny owls are early breeding birds, and some individuals may lay eggs as early as January.
+You may inspect the box in May, but care should be taken opening the inspection hatch as tawny owls can be aggressive if young are present or nearby.